 The beginning of your follicular phase starts the day you get your period.
 Usually, during the first few days, you can feel tired and unmotivated.
 But by the end of your period, there’s often a feeling of sudden energy and motivation.

-The reason is due to the increase in Estrogen, we become more insulin sensitive.
-Another benefit with the high-intensity exercise is it can help boost the metabolism.
+The reason is due to the increase in Estrogen; we become more insulin sensitive.
+Another benefit of high-intensity exercise is it can help boost metabolism.
 As we get closer to ovulation, our metabolism can take a bit of a dip.

 The energy decline is also caused by us become a bit insulin resistant.
 This means your body isn’t using the carbohydrates effectively.
 Instead of those high-intensity exercises, aim to do more steady-state exercise.
 You can do things like bodyweight training, walking, hiking, or even active recovery.

-Halfway through the luteal phase, due to the significant increase in Progesterone, our ligaments and tendons become laxer.
+Halfway through the luteal phase, our ligaments and tendons become laxer due to the significant increase in Progesterone.
 This can increase our risk of injury, in which it is important to stick to gentle exercise.
-It can as simple as walking to yoga.
-Especially the week before your period, as that is when bloating, mood swings and other PMS symptoms can occur.
+It can be as simple as walking to yoga.
+Especially the week before your period, as that is when bloating, mood swings, and other PMS symptoms can occur.
 Once you get your period, the follicular starts all over again.